 This information will be used by researchers to study how exposure to stress over a lifetime, inherited susceptibility (i.e. genes), and tumor characteristics contribute to the development of prostate cancer.

 It is expected that the information gained from RESPOND will lead to more effective interventions for preventing the disease, earlier diagnosis, and developing new treatment strategies for African American men.

 If you are African American and have been diagnosed with prostate cancer, or know of someone who has been diagnosed with prostate cancer please contact us to learn more about this important study.

 Only through hearing from African American men with prostate cancer can we learn about the factors and reasons that influence African American men’s risk of developing prostate cancer.

-Working together, we can understand how to prevent this disease and improve survival for African American men.
+Working together, we can reduce the impact of this disease and improve survival for African American men.